Ibarapa people: Post-1960

-Ibarapa towns and Villages
+Ibarapa towns and villages

 Ibarapa land is traditionally made up of 7 principal towns known as the Ibarapa Meje (Ibarapa Seven), and their surrounding villages and farmsteads.
 These towns include Igangan, Eruwa, Aiyete, Tapa, Idere, Igbo-Ora, and Lanlate.

 Igangan, Tapa and Aiyete are in Ibarapa North local government area, Idere and Igbo-Ora are in Ibarapa Central, while Lanlate and Eruwa are located in Ibarapa East local government.
 The three local governments were created by the federal government of Nigeria authorities in 1996 when Ibarapa East was carved out from the old Ibarapa Local Government while Ibarapa Central and North were carved out of the former Ifeloju Local Government area.

 The seven principal towns can be subdivided further, based on the villages that are organized around each of them.
 In totality, about 120 different villages litter the landscape.

-Twinning among The Ibarapa
+Twinning among the Ibarapa

-In the 60's, Professor PPS Nylander, obstetrician and gynaecologist conducted a series of research into the phenomenon of twinning and multiple birth in Ibarapa district.
+In the 1960s, Professor PPS Nylander, obstetrician and gynaecologist conducted a series of research into the phenomenon of twinning and multiple birth in Ibarapa district.
 He found that the Yoruba of Ibarapa had the highest twinning rates in the world (45.1 per 1000 live births) and the twins were usually of the fraternal (dizygotic) type.
 This meant that the women were having multiple ovulations/egg releases in their menstrual cycles, and could be triggered by environmental factors.
 He further suggested these factors might be in the local yam being consumed by the people in the area.